Self Management Tips

 Secret Tips: How to Get More Done at Work

-Most people struggle to stay organized and manage tasks and deadlines.
+Most people need help staying organized and managing tasks and deadlines.
 We often find that our sense of well-being and accomplishment relates to how many things we get done in a day rather than the quality of what we achieve.
-So we get into checklist mode and bask in the flow of endorphins when we cross out another item on our to-do list.
+So, we get into checklist mode and bask in the flow of endorphins when we cross out another item on our to-do list.

 “More is better” is how we keep score, but by living that way, we get caught up in urgent but not critical tasks.
 These tasks catch our attention and distract us from whatever we need to work on.

-We would get more done at work if we focused on essential tasks but not as urgent ones.
+We would get more done at work if we focused on essential tasks rather than urgent ones.

 Still, there is never enough time in a day to complete these tasks, especially not with constant reminders of the urgent but unimportant things that beg for our attention.
 If you want to improve productivity at work, the secret lies in re-evaluating one major bad habit: checking your email inbox.